yongmingyang/tp/docs/UserGuide.md

 ### Starting a quiz: `quiz` (by: Joshua Tan)

 You will be able to test yourself on your knowledge from the questions that you added into the application.
-Medmoriser will randomly select a question to quiz you based on the keywords you provided.
+Medmoriser will randomly select a question to quiz you based on the keywords you provide.

 1. Quiz a QAndA with **questions** containing any of the given keywords.